mngad/pySlither/readme.md

 ## How it works

+Screengrabs the area with slither.io playing in.
+Uses [openCV](https://opencv.org/) for image tracking and contour detection and [pyautogui](https://pyautogui.readthedocs.io/en/latest/) for the required mouse input.
-Use `blob.png` for target matching to the food items.
+Uses `blob.png` for target matching to the food items.
 A heavily filtered, colour and morphological, image is used for the contour detection of enemys.

 ## Visuals